Genevieve Lacey

 Genevieve Lacey is an Australian musician and recorder virtuoso, working as a performer, creator, curator, and cultural leader.
-Shey plays handmade recorders made by Joanne Saunders and Fred Morgan.
+She plays handmade recorders made by Joanne Saunders and Fred Morgan.
 In her collection, she also has instruments by David Coomber, Monika Musch, Michael Grinter, Paul Whinray, and Herbert Paetzold.

 Early life and education

 Genevieve Lacey was born in the Highlands of Papua New Guinea, the third of four children of Ann and Roderic Lacey.
 The family moved to Australia in 1980.
 They lived in Canberra for one year, where all the Lacey children learnt music from Judith Clingan.

 In 1981 the family moved to Ballarat, Victoria, where Lacey completed school, and studied recorder with Helen Fairhall and oboe with Joanne Saunders.

 She moved to Melbourne to attend the University of Melbourne from 1991 to 1994, studying English Literature and Music (recorder with Ruth Wilkinson, oboe with Stephen Robinson).
 She then moved to Basel, Switzerland, where she undertook postgraduate studies in medieval and renaissance music at the Schola Cantorum Basiliensis (1995–96).
 Relocating to Denmark to attend the Carl Nielsen Academy of Music, Odense (1996–98), she received a Diploma in recorder performance in the class of Dan Laurin.
 She returned to Australia in 1998, and completed a doctorate at the University of Melbourne (1999-2001).
 She has since been based in Melbourne.